 If you use the attach feature, you can remove the relation again using the Locations tool in the product group ribbon bar.

-This most basic of these are simply called Settings in the UI (Figure 6.1).
+This most basic of these are stored in the Settings group (Figure 6.1).

 They allow you to: